RandyGaul/qu3e/README.md

 The **q3BodyDef** can be passed to a scene in return for a new rigid body.
 The body definition lets the user specify many settings.
 See q3Body.h for details.
 Once a rigid body is constructed any number of boxes can be added to it by providing the body with a **q3BoxDef**:

     q3BoxDef boxDef; // See q3Box.h for settings details
-	q3Transform worldSpace; // Contains position and orientation, see q3Transform.h for details q3Identity( worldSpace ); // Specify the origin, and identity orientation
+	q3Transform localSpace; // Contains position and orientation, see q3Transform.h for details q3Identity( localSpace ); // Specify the origin, and identity orientation

 	// Create a box at the origin with width, height, depth = (1.0, 1.0, 1.0)
-	// and add it to a rigid body
-	boxDef.Set( worldSpace, q3Vec3( 1.0, 1.0, 1.0 ) );
+	// and add it to a rigid body.
+The transform is defined relative to the owning body boxDef.Set( localSpace, q3Vec3( 1.0, 1.0, 1.0 ) );
 	body->AddBox( boxDef );

 To simulate the scene simply call **scene.Step( )**.
 This will simulate the world forward in time by the timestep specified at the scene's construction (usually 1/60 or 1/30).